kevinkoo001/CCR/README.md

             0x004007b2      66666666662e.  nop word cs:[rax + rax]
 ```

-In general, you may want to set the default compilers as `ccr` and `ccr++` when performing a `configure` script in order to generate `Makefile`.
-The CCR prototype supports most existing binary features when generating hardened variants including (but not limited to) position independent code (PIC), shared object, exception handling, lazy binding, link time optimization (LTO), and control flow integrity (CFI).
+In general, you may want to set the default compilers as `ccr` and `ccr++` when running the `configure` script  to generate the `Makefile`.
+The CCR prototype supports most existing binary features when generating hardened variants, including (but not limited to) position independent code (PIC), shared objects, exception handling, lazy binding, link time optimization (LTO), and control flow integrity (CFI).

 ## Debian Packages using the CCR Toolchain
-To show how the master executable could be transformed at installation time,
+To demonstrate how the master executable can be transparently transformed at installation time,
 we have modified the debian package source directory to trigger the randomizer.
-Either `apt-get install` or `dpkg -i` command enables one to invoke transformation on demand.
+Either of the `apt-get install` or `dpkg -i` commands trigger code randomization as part of the installation process.
 For more details, see [here](./examples-dpkg/README.md).

 ## Pitfalls
-* The current prototype supports an ELF format on a x86_64 platform only.
+* The current prototype only supports  ELF binaries on the x86_64 platform.
-* Too many basic blocks and fixups (100,000 or more) may impact on rewriting time.
+* Too many basic blocks and fixups (100,000 or more) may impact the rewriting time.
-* Symbol update might be painfully slow, so we do not recommend `-s` option as a whole.
+* Symbol updates are expeirmental and may be slow, so we do not recommend using the `-s` option for large binaries.
-* Technically the latest `protobuf` should work but a different version might have unforeseen collision.
+* Technically the latest `protobuf` should work, but different versions may result in unforeseen collisions.

 ## Known Limitations
-The CCR prototype has the following limitations.
+The current CCR prototype has the following limitations.
-* It does not support any self-modifying code.
+* No support for self-modifying code.
-* It does not support any debugging-relevant section (i.e., .debug_*).
+* No support for debugging-relevant sections (i.e., .debug_*).
-* It does not support basic block reordering at the presence of custom exception handling (`.eh_frame` and `.eh_frame_hdr`) (See the appendix of the paper).
+* No support for basic block reordering at the presence of custom exception handling (`.eh_frame` and `.eh_frame_hdr`) (See the appendix of the paper).
-* It does not support one of six LLVM's CFI protection mechanisms, which is `cfi-icall` (See the appendix of the paper).
+* No support for one of the six CFI protection mechanisms of LLVM, which is `cfi-icall` (See the appendix of the paper).
-* It supports transformation for inline assembly (i.e., `__asm` directive) and full assembly source code (`*.s` files) at a function level only.
-However, more investigation is required due to various styles of writing assembly file.
-Theoretically, randomization at a basic block level is feasible by excluding object files (written in assembly) if any assembly gets involved.
+* Although there is support for inline assembly (i.e., `__asm` directive) and full assembly source code (`*.s` files), it works only for function level randomization.
+More engineering effort is required for basic block randomization due to the various styles of writing assembly files.
+Randomization at the basic block level is still feasible by excluding non-compatible object files (written in assembly).

 ## Citation
-If your research employees our CCR prototype, please cite the following paper.
+If your research employs our CCR prototype, please cite the following paper:
 ```
-@INPROCEEDINGS{,
+@INPROCEEDINGS{ccr,
-  author = {H. Koo and Y. Chen and L. Lu and V. P. Kemerlis and M. Polychronakis}, booktitle = {2018 IEEE Symposium on Security and Privacy (SP)}, title = {Compiler-assisted Code Randomization}, year = {2018}, pages = {472-488}, keywords={code-randomization;return-oriented-programming;compiler-level-protection}, doi = {10.1109/SP.2018.00029}, url = {doi.ieeecomputersociety.org/10.1109/SP.2018.00029}, ISSN = {2375-1207},
+  author = {Hyungjoon Koo and Yaohui Chen and Long Lu and Vasileios~P. Kemerlis and Michalis Polychronakis}, title = {Compiler-assisted Code Randomization}, booktitle = {Proceedings of the 39th IEEE Symposium on Security \& Privacy (S\&P)}, pages = {472--488}, month = {May}, year = {2018}, location = {San Francisco, CA}
 }
 ```